simplesummit/fractalexplorer/README.md

 ## Bundling

-To distribute source, run `make dist-gzip`, you should have `small-summit-demo.tar.gz`
+To distribute source, run `make dist-gzip`, you should have `small-summit-mandelbrot-VERSION.tar.gz`